major-kolz/instead-tools/README.md

 instead-tools
 =============
 My groundwork for game writing for [INSTEAD](http://instead.syscall.ru/index.html)-platform.
 Some of files (e.g. *lua.snippets*) should be at specific directories, but I suggest you substitute it with symbolic links (symlinks).
-That allow you refresh instead-tools only by "git pull", without annoying file-copying.
+That allow you refresh instead-tools only by "git pull", without annoying file-copying in every project folder.

 Project contains: